Kaitlyn-kodes/Out-of-Touch/README.md

 sections on contact us

 social media on contact us

+make sure all pages are beautified